DataDog/datadog-ci/src/commands/dora/README.md

 ```

 - `--service` (or `DD_SERVICE`) and `--started-at` are always required and `--git-repository-url` and `--git-commit-sha` are necessary for Change Lead Time.
-- `--service` (default: `DD_SERVICE` env var) should be set as the name of the service that was deployed
+- `--service` (default: `DD_SERVICE` env var) should be set as the name of the service that was deployed.
-- `--env` (default: `DD_ENV` env var) is a string that represents the environment that was targetted by the deployment.
+- `--env` (default: `DD_ENV` env var) is a string that represents the environment that was targeted by the deployment.
-- `--started-at` (required) timestamp in Unix seconds or ISO8601 when the deployment started.
+- `--started-at` (required) is the timestamp in Unix seconds or ISO8601 when the deployment started.
-- `--finished-at` (default: current timestamp) timestamp in Unix seconds or ISO8601 when the deployment finished.
+- `--finished-at` (default: current timestamp) is the timestamp in Unix seconds or ISO8601 when the deployment finished.
 - `--git-repository-url` is a string with the repository URL to retrieve git metadata from.
 If this is missing, the URL is retrieved from the local git repository.
 - `--git-commit-sha` is a string with the git commit SHA that has been deployed.
 If this is missing, the current HEAD is retrieved from the local git repository.
-- `--skip-git` (default: `false`): if you do not want to provide git info.
-Change Lead Time will not work without git info
+- `--skip-git` (default: `false`): Set to `true` if you do not want to provide git info.
+Change Lead Time does not work without git info.
-- `--dry-run` (default: `false`): it will run the command without actually sending the event.
+- `--dry-run` (default: `false`): It runs the command without actually sending the event.
 All other checks are still performed.

 #### Environment variables

-Additionally you might configure the `deployment` command with environment variables:
+Additionally, you can configure the `deployment` command with environment variables:

 - `DD_API_KEY` (**required**): API key used to authenticate the requests.
 - `DD_ENV`: you may choose the environment you that the deployment has targetted
-- `DD_SERVICE`: if you haven't specified a service through `--service` you might do it with this env var.
+- `DD_SERVICE`: If you haven't specified a service through `--service` you can set it with this env var.
-- `DD_SITE`: choose your Datadog site, e.g. datadoghq.com or datadoghq.eu.
+- `DD_SITE`: Set to you your Datadog site.
+For example, `datadoghq.com` or `datadoghq.eu`.

 ### Optional dependencies